Frequently Asked Questions

 - You are covered under the Medicaid Expansion (low-income adults).

-- You do not have an exclusion.
+- You are not excluded.

 Who is in the “Medicaid Expansion population”?